Ushaaru/Analysis_of_CMOS_inverter/README.md

 # Analysis_of_CMOS_inverter
 This project I started is to analyze the basic characteristics of NMOS, PMOS, and CMOS inverter to practically understand my theoretical knowledge.
-I would like to credit https://nutchanonj.github.io/ and @whyRD channel helped me to do this project.
+I would like to credit https://nutchanonj.github.io/ and (https://www.youtube.com/@whyRD) helped me to do this project.

 # 1. DC analysis of NMOS
 "Firstly, I simulated the DC characteristics of NMOS using the following tools: